MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D1**

 * Sign up for the [Jobberwocky][jobberwocky-signup] and polish your [Github][github].
-* [Get a simple portfolio site up.][portfolio]
-     * Just put up the content for now.
-We'll do styling tomorrow.
 * [Format your résumé.][resume]
 * [Write your standard cover letter.][cover-letter]